 Mentally preparing yourself and your family for potential chew-fests will decrease the necessity to discipline your puppy.
 Remind everyone in the house to store anything that might find its way into puppy’s mouth.

-Check Out Our Post: 8 Effective Strategies to Stop a Puppy from Biting or Chewing
+Shoes TV and gaming remotes Children’s toys, especially action figures, stuffed animals, and balls Misplaced or “lost” cell phones Check Out Our Post: 8 Effective Strategies to Stop a Puppy from Biting or Chewing Puppy Proofing for Boredom

 Puppies get bored.
 And they don’t have the luxury of turning on the TV or cracking open a good book.